-New Zealand is often seen as a relatively safe country but as this selection of our most notable crimes shows, we have had our fair share of homicides, violent acts and other criminal behaviour.
-The timeline of over 70 events can also be viewed as a map.
+New Zealand is often seen as a relatively safe country, but as this selection of notable crimes shows, we have had our fair share of homicides, violent acts and other criminal behaviour.
+The timeline of more than 75 events can also be viewed as a map.

 Perhaps the greatest political hoaxer in New Zealand’s history